-No studies of toxicokinetics of calcium bromide are available.
-Thus, the section on toxicokinetics is based on data on other bromide salts available in the open literature (experimental studies and review articles).
+No test guideline studies of toxicokinetics of sodium bromide are available.
+The section on toxicokinetics is based mainly on data available in the open literature (experimental studies and review articles).
 An overview of the results of these investigations is presented in Table 8 (above).

-Based on the read-across justification below, the available information on toxicokinetics is focused on the kinetics of the bromide ion since the bromide ion is considered to be the most relevant chemical species from the toxicological point of view.
+Based on the read-across justification below the available information on toxicokinetics is mainly focused on the kinetics of the bromide ion since the bromide ion is considered to be the most relevant chemical species from the toxicological point of view.